 What is Open Source?

 Open source is a splinter of the Free Software movement.
 The Free Software movement believes that everyone should be able to view a program’s code, and modify it if needed.
-The thing which sets open source apart is that it doesn’t mind working with companies which create closed source, or proprietary, software which cannot be modified or have its source code seen by the user.
+The thing which sets open source apart is that it doesn’t mind working with companies which create closed source, or proprietary, app which cannot be modified or have its source code seen by the user.

 When free and open source spokespeople talk about freedom, they mean free as in free speech, not as in free things.
 This talk of freedom upsets business, so the term “open source” is used instead.
 Much open source software is free of cost, with the developers asking for donation instead of demanding payment.